Caring for Yourself When Sick

 Article originally published December 18, 2020.

-While the novel coronavirus may cause serious illness and life-threatening complications in some, the majority of those infected will recover at home after experiencing mild to moderate symptoms.
+While the SARS-CoV-2 virus may cause serious illness and life-threatening complications in some, many of those infected will recover at home after experiencing mild to moderate symptoms.
 But even the less severe cases of COVID-19 can be miserable, and knowing how to care for yourself when sick can go a long way in aiding your recovery.

 Follow these tips to better manage your illness at home: